youyanggu/covid19-forecast-hub-evaluation/README.md

 # Evaluation of COVID-19 Models

+**March 25, 2021 Update:** We are winding down our work on COVID-19 and hence will no longer be updating the evaluations.
+See [Youyang's blog post](https://youyanggu.com/blog/one-year-later) for more details.
+Our final evaluations will go through March 6, 2021.
+For an alternative evaluation framework, we recommend the [COVID-19 Forecast Hub](https://covid19forecasthub.org/eval-reports/) by the Reich Lab (UMass Amherst) and Delphi Group (CMU).

 **February 9, 2021 Update:** We have released long-term forecast evaluations (6 to 20 weeks ahead) in our [summary](/summary) directory.

-**October 26, 2020 Update:** Moving forward, we will aim to update evaluations on a monthly basis.

 Here we present an evaluation of models from the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub).
 These models are submitted weekly to the [CDC COVID-19 Forecasting page](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) to help inform public health decision-making.